Can you train your dog? Poor advice…

 I was prompted to return to this subject after an encounter with a lady a couple of days ago.

 A responsible dog owner who had her rescued dog on an extending leash (a pet hate of mine) was walking a few yards in front of me.
 We struck up a conversation.
 I asked her if her dog ever came of the lead.
-She said, no. The reason was, one I’d have heard many times, that the dog had poor recall and she was worried it would not come back.
+She said, no. The reason was, one I’d have heard many times, that the dog had a poor recall and she was worried it would not come back.

 This lady had, of course, sought expert advice from a trainer / behaviourist.
-This ‘learned’ individual told this lady that it would be impossible to train this dog in recall.
+This ‘learned’ individual told this lady that it would be impossible to train this dog in the recall.
 Therefore, keep it on the lead at all times.
 This responsible owner was, simply, following the ‘expert’ advice.
 To make matters worse, she had been told her dog was no good with other dogs, therefore, another reason to keep the dog on a lead.

 Those of you that have read my missives will know this is rather like waving a red rag at a bull to me.
 After telling this, very reasonable and responsible lady what I did she was open to suggestions.